RuiyangJu/Fracture_Detection_Improved_YOLOv8/README.md

                          └── ...

 ## Methodology
+* I have modified the model architecture of YOLOv8 which adds Efficient Channel Attention (ECA).
+The detailed modified file can be checked in `./ultralytics/cfg/models/v8/yolov8_ECA.yaml`.

 ## Experiments
 * I have provided a training set, test set and validation set containing a single image that you can run directly by following the steps in the example below